vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 ### Prerequisites

-Before forwarding events to Google Sheets, you must have:

 - A Google account with administrative privileges.

 ---

-**Perform the following steps to configure your google-sheets Sink**
+**Perform the following steps to configure your google-sheets Sink.**

 ### Step 1: Create a Google Spreadsheet